moganesyan/tensorflow_model_deployment/README.md

 * Make sure that your Python 3 environment has all of the requirements.
 * Edit the [export config][2] file.
 You can add/remove optional graph optimizations.
-* Go to the [tf_serving][3] folder and run `python3 export_model.py`.
+* Go to the [tf_serving][3] folder and run `python3 make_tf_serving.py`.
 This will export the Keras/Tensorflow MaskRCNN into the SavedModel format and apply any optional graph optimizations.
 * (Optional): In the same folder, run `build_image.sh` to build and run a docker image serving the exported model.
+If you don't have a GPU, remove `_gpu` on the first line of the docker file.
-* (Optional): Play around with the [Jupyter Notebook][4] to call the actively served models and visualize the results.
+* (Optional): Play around with the [Jupyter Notebook][4] to call the served models and visualize the results.

 ### Optional
 If you wish to try the basic Flask API.
 Run the following commands: